brucestull/examples/django/list_first/notes/notes.md

 1. We now have a Django list view displaying on a webpage.
 Let's start to build out a create view so the end user can add `AwesomeCat` objects using the application GUI we create rather than the Django Admin Interface.

+### **NOTE**: The list view is completed.
+* The user can add their own functionality to the list view or continue the guide below to add a create view.

 ### Build out a create view for our application
 * For this exercise we will add the `form` which is used for user input to our current `the-app/index_template.html` template.
 There are other solutions to this but we will leave those to other guides.
 * In the below steps we will do the following: